DODAS-TS/dodas-doc/README.md

 # DODAS official documentation repository

+> **TECHNICAL DOCUMENTATION IS UNDER CONTRUCTION**
+>
+> Please refer to https://dodas-ts.github.io/dodas-templates/ for it

 Please visit [this page](https://dodas-ts.github.io/dodas-doc) to see the rendered web site.

 ## Render the page using Mkdocs